 The E-UTRAN Initial Attach procedure, with Attach Type "Emergency", is used by UEs that need to receive EPS emergency bearer services but cannot receive normal services from the network.

-For an Initial Attach with Attach Type "Emergency" the UE includes the IMSI in the Attach request if the UE does not have a valid GUTI.
+For an Initial Attach with Attach Type "Emergency" the UE includes the IMCI in the Attach request if the UE does not have a valid GUTI.
 The UE shall include the IMEI when the UE has no IMSI, no valid GUTI according to [2].

 When involved in an Attach for EPS emergency bearer services the MME applies the parameters from MME Emergency Configuration Data for the EPS emergency bearer establishment.
 Any potentially stored IMSI related subscription data is ignored by the MME according to [2].